rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 #### data-rokbox-generate-thumbnail

-RokBox2 comes with a built-in thumbnail generator, for local images, that can be configured from the **Content Plugin** `Extensions -> Plug-in Manager -> Content - RokBox -> Core Options`.
+RokBox2 comes with a built-in thumbnail generator, for local images, that can be configured from the **Content Plugin** `Extensions -> Plugin Manager -> Content - RokBox -> Core Options`.

 ![][rokbox2-thumbs-settings]